LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 TCE
 ^^^

-Tanzu Community Edition (TCE) is the upstream variant of both TKGm and TAP.
+Tanzu Community Edition (TCE) was the upstream variant of both TKGm and TAP.
 Based on similar release dates, here are the equivalent versions.
-[88]
+Version 0.13.0-dev.2 was the last release of TCE before the project was retired in 2022.
+[88][105][106]

 .. csv-table::
    :header: TCE, TKGm
    :widths: 20, 20

+   0.13.0-dev.2, 1.6.0
-   0.10.0, 1.5.0
+   0.12.1, 1.5.0
    0.8.0, 1.4.0
    0.4.0, 1.3.0